ABOUT KITSAULT »

 only inhabitants are a caretaker, who looks after cutting

-the lawns, a family of foxes and an occasional grizzly bear
+the lawns, a family of foxes and the occasional grizzly bear

 that wanders in to scavenge fallen fruit.
 Up the valley